Cosmian/mse-app-demo/README.md

 Each example contains:
 - A file `mse.toml` which is the configuration of the MSE app.
-- A folder `code` which is the code to run inside the MSE node.
+- A folder `mse_src` which is the code to run inside the MSE node.
 - A folder `test` which enables you to unittest your application locally or remotly.

 These examples have been generated using: